decentraland/communications-server/README.md

+Decentraland's communication server implementation

 # How to work on this project

-`make install` to install the dependencies for the packages `make devlink` to link them between each other
+- `npm i` to install the dependencies
+- `npm link` to link the project
+- `npm build` to build
-`make build` to build the packages
+- `make test` to run the tests

 # Protobuffer